kozo2/bioconductor.org/content/about/privacy.md

 ## Introduction

 Bioconductor is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your personal information when you interact with our services, including our GitHub repository, website, support site, developer mailing list, Slack, conference registrations, and workshop site.
+This Privacy Policy explains how we collect, use, and safeguard your personal information when you interact with our services, including our GitHub repository, website, support site, developer mailing list, Zulip, conference registrations, and workshop site.
 While Bioconductor is a global community, the core team is based in the United States, and data is primarily stored and processed there.

 **1. Information We Collect**